Appeiro/MWLI-code/README.md

 You can support us by translating the label in your language!

 ## How can I use it?
-You have the right to change the heart's color and the letters's font.
+You can change the heart's color and the letters's font.
 Please use the MWLI code to refer to countries and not cities, regions, continents etc.